rjmoggach/python-dirtt/README.rst

 Status and License
 ------------------

-python-dirtt was written by Rob Moggach, for `Dashing Collective Inc. <http://dashing.tv>`_ and is  maintained by a `group of developers <https://github.com/dshng/python-dirtt/raw/master/AUTHORS.txt>`_.
+python-dirtt was written by `Rob Moggach <http://moggach.com>`_ and is  maintained by a `group of developers <https://github.com/mogga/python-dirtt/raw/master/AUTHORS.txt>`_.
-It is licensed under an `MIT-style permissive license <https://github.com/dshng/python-dirtt/raw/master/LICENSE.txt>`_.
+It is licensed under an `MIT-style permissive license <https://github.com/mogga/python-dirtt/raw/master/LICENSE.txt>`_.

 You can install it with ``easy_install dirtt``.

-|copy| 2012 Dashing Collective Inc. and contributors.
+|copy| 2012 Robert Moggach and contributors.

 Licensed under the MIT license: http://www.opensource.org/licenses/mit-license.php